mrwunderbar666/rpi-vumonitor-python/docs/index.md

     \frac{3300mV}{256} = 12.8 mV

 So with that we can control the voltage in 12.8 mV steps.
-A bit too low for my taste.
+A bit too low for my taste, because there is not much gained from it comparing with PWM.

 At 10-bit we get 1024 steps: